A Rush and a Push and the Land Is Ours

-"A Rush and a Push and the Land Is Ours" is a 1987 song by English alternative rock band the Smiths, which appeared as the opening track for the band's 1987 final album, Strangeways, Here We Come.
+"A Rush and a Push and the Land Is Ours" is a 1987 song by English rock band the Smiths, which appeared as the opening track for the band's 1987 final album, Strangeways, Here We Come.
 Written by Morrissey and Johnny Marr, the song features no guitar and was inspired musically by Reparata's "Shoes" and lyrically by Oscar Wilde's mother, Jane Wilde.

-Since its release, "A Rush and a Push and the Land Is Ours" has since seen praise from music writers for its lyrics and melody.
+Since its release, "A Rush and a Push and the Land Is Ours" has seen praise from music writers for its enigmatic lyrics, whose meaning is debated, and for its melody.
 It has also been covered by American progressive metal band Coheed and Cambria.

 Background

 "A Rush and a Push and the Land Is Ours" represented a conscious decision by Johnny Marr to deviate from the band's recognisable jangle pop sound, in that it featured no guitars at all.
 Bassist Andy Rourke, reflecting on the song, noted the moment as a "first" for the band.
 Marr explained:

-Musically, the song was inspired by the song "Shoes" by Reparata, a song that both Marr and Morrissey were fans of.
-Marr said, "It was inspired by ["Shoes"], yeah – the bulk of that tune I kind of remembered from being a kid while it was on the English charts.
+Musically, it was inspired by Reparata's song "Shoes", which both Marr and Morrissey were fans of.
+Marr said, "It was inspired by ['Shoes'], yeah—the bulk of that tune I kind of remembered from being a kid while it was on the English charts.
 I liked the electric piano—it stuck in my subconscious.
 It's funny how these things come out."

 The song's title originated from a poem written by Oscar Wilde's mother, Jane Wilde, which discussed a republican takeover of Ireland's government.
 Morrissey took inspiration from his experience as the son of Irish immigrants on the track's lyrics.

 Reception

 "A Rush and a Push and the Land Is Ours" has seen positive critical reception since its release.
 Consequence of Sound praised the song's "Vintage, Grade-A, insulting lyrics," while The Vinyl District noted the song's "lovely melody and lots of neat percussion."

-Pop Matters named the song as the band's ninth best, noting, "the Smiths sound actually menacing" on the song.
+PopMatters named the song as the band's ninth best, noting, "the Smiths sound actually menacing" on the song.
 Rolling Stone ranked the song as the Smiths' 36th best song, while Consequence of Sound named it as the band's 53rd best track.

 Comedian Stephen Merchant praised the song, stating that the song "has this electrifying opening; it sort of eases in slowly with this fade and then the guitars (sic) come crashing in.
-That had the same impact on me as the opening chord to "A Hard Day's Night."
+That had the same impact on me as the opening chord to 'A Hard Day's Night.'
 It just gets into your bones immediately.
 You hear it and you think, 'This is so incredible.
 Why have I been deprived of this for so long?'"